lifepillar/CSVKeychain/Readme.md

 # CSVKeychain AppleScript script

-This script allows you to export all your password items and secure notes from Apple's Keychain.app into a plain text file in CSV format, and it allows you to import CSV files back into a keychain.
+This repo contains scripts to export all your password items and secure notes from Apple's Keychain.app into plain text files in CSV format, merge such files and import them back into a keychain.

-The script does not use any trick or reverse engineering: it just uses Apple's `security` tool and takes advantage of macOS's assistive support.
+No trick or reverse engineering is used: exporting is performed by Apple's `security` tool, using macOS's assistive support to streamline the process.

 Tested in macOS Sierra.
 Earlier versions of macOS/OS X are not supported.

 ## How to use

-You may run the script from source.
-Just open it in Script Editor.
+To import/export password items, open the AppleScript script in Script Editor.
+The script may be run from source.

 Before running the script, go to System Preferences > Security & Privacy > Accessibility, and allow Script Editor to control your computer.
 This step is